 - I sleep a lot better.
 It's a deeper sleep and my breath and resting heart rate are a lot lower.

 - I tend to have a better mood meaning I'm less snippy and greater patience

 - I plan on living this homestead lifestyle until the good Lord takes me home.
-I'm 39 years old and obviously as I age if I don't keep my physical and strength level where it's at right now I'm going to degrade and become weaker.
+I'm 39 years old (41 now!) and obviously as I age if I don't keep my physical and strength level where it's at right now I'm going to degrade and become weaker.
 My father is in his 80's and he still runs his sawmill, cuts his firewood, and has a garden.
 That's what I want to be doing when I am 80 years old.
 I still want to physically be able to do all of these things on our homestead.
 The only way I'm going to be able to do that is if I keep myself fit.